spot_img

 Many Kenyans have accused China of turning a blind eye to humiliation meted on innocent Africans and have called on other countries to rise up against this brutality.

-Social media was awash with posts calling attention to the issue with the hashtags #ChinaMustExplain and #BringKenyansInChinaHome trending.
+Social media was awash with posts calling attention to the issue.
+The hashtags #ChinaMustExplain and #BringKenyansInChinaHome were trending.

 Narok Senator Ledama ole Kina called for Africa to unite against the coronavirus-fuelled xenophobia in China.

-“Yes we are corrupt and broke but we are not children of a lesser God and neither are we stupid,” he said.
+“Yes we are corrupt and broke but we are not children of a lesser God and neither are we ignorant,” he said.

-Others turned their anger on the Kenyan Embassy in China, accusing Ambassador Sarah Serem of ignoring the plight of fellow citizens.
+Others turned their anger on the Kenyan Embassy in China.
+They accused Ambassador Sarah Serem of ignoring the plight of fellow citizens.

 “What’s more infuriating than the inhuman treatment of Kenyans in China is to think that the only place where they’d hoped to find solace, the embassy, brazenly turned a deaf ear to them.
 Tell me why Sarah Serem should continue bearing the title Ambassador” said twitter user @kimathiwamuthee.